TARPN Home Web Application

 pane in a pop-up menu near the bottom of the TARPN Home

 They are also described (incompletely and badly) in

 G8BPQ Node Commands "User"

 Here is the latest news on TARPN Home and an up-to-date list of known issues and enhancement requests:

 This API presents a cmd: prompt to the application and enables the application (or a user) to take the TNC (emulation) into converse mode, or command mode.

-If you get a cmd: prompt, you can tell TARPN-HOME
+When you get a cmd: prompt, you can tell TARPN Home

-to put you back into network connection by hitting the Join button.
+to put you back into network connection by clicking on the switch to green.

 For more access to the TNC2